mackerelio-labs/check-systemd-journal/README.md

 - *-icase*: When this option is specified, the *-e* option and *-v* option do not distinguish between uppercase and lowercase letters in regular expressions.
 - *-priority PRIORITY*: Selects lines in the journal with a priority level equal to or higher than the specified priority.
 For details on the strings that can be specified for priority, refer to [PRIORITY](#Priorities).
 - *-quiet*: Suppresses the output of the selected results to standard output.
 Specify this option when you only want to use the exit status code.
 - *-state-file file*: Saves the last cursor position in the journal to a state file.
 On the next execution, the collection will skip to the newly available log starting from the saved cursor position.
 If this option is not specified, the collection will always start from the beginning of the saved journal.
 Therefore, this option must be specified when using this as a mackerel-agent plugin (e.g., `/var/tmp/mackerel-agent/ssh.state`).
-When using the `--user` option to target the journal of a specific user's service, the file path must be writable by that user.
+When using the `-user` option to target the journal of a specific user's service, the file path must be writable by that user.
 - *-unit unit*: Selects only the lines in the journal that belong to the specified systemd unit.
 - *-user*: Specify when the unit is linked to a user rather than the system.
 Since the units of the user who called *check-systemd-journal* are targeted, when using it as a check plugin for mackerel-agent, you must specify the user parameter in the mackerel-agent configuration file (see the [Configuration items](https://mackerel.io/docs/entry/custom-checks#items) in mackerel-agent.conf).
 The state file path for *-state-file* must also be writable by the user.
 - *-v PATTERN*: Performs regular expression matching on each line of the journal and selects those that do NOT match.
 This option can be specified multiple times and is evaluated as OR (select if any match is found).